FraLaz1971/pybeginner/README.md

-python IDLE, PyCharm, Visual Studio Code, Kdevelop, geany, ... or a console character terminal, plus a text editor if you want to read the code and modify it (short scripts can be also read from terminal doing the dump of the file with cat on UNIX-like OS or type on MS win).
+python IDLE, PyCharm, Visual Studio Code, Kdevelop, geany, ... or a console character terminal, plus a text editor if you want to read the code and modify it (short scripts can be also read from terminal doing the dump of the file with command "cat" on UNIX-like OS or command "type" on MS win).
 ### Using python IDLE
 All the examples can be run using a Graphical User Interface based tool or Integrated Development Environment, the most